blazeag/mnemon/README.md

 *  Ability to specify an inclusion list file, or paths directly, via CLI parameters
 *  Ability to specify an exclusion list file, containing full paths or regular expressions
-*  Built-in method, callable via CLI parameter, to delete a snapshot
+*  Built-in method, callable via CLI parameter, to delete snapshots